-The new harmonised EU General Data Protection Regulation entered into force on 24 May 2016 and must be applied from 24 May 2018 without any further transitional period.
-All companies operating in the EU, regardless of their place of business, are already subject to the legislation.
-Legal enforcement in Switzerland is already in progress.
+The new, harmonised EU basic data protection regulation came into force on 24 May 2016 and is to be applied from 24 May 2018 without any further transitional period.
 For us, this is a reason to examine the basic data protection regulation in more detail in a series of articles.

 The four cornerstones of data protection